tmzh/tmzh.github.io/_posts/2021-02-02-testing-terraform-code-bdd-style-using-terratest.md

 		Then Cloudwatch log stream is generated
 ```

-To test this, we will use a [godog](https://github.com/cucumber/godog) BDD framework for Golang.
+To test this, we will use [godog](https://github.com/cucumber/godog) BDD framework for Golang.
 Let us create a Godog test function and call it `bdd_test.go`.

 ```go
 type godogFeaturesScenario struct {